Labor intensive example

 Labor Intensive: Definition and Examples

 Hello, this is Ludwig!
 Ludwig is the first sentence search engine that helps you write better English and feel more confident about it.
-This type of business is subject to demands for higher wages, unionization, and the potential difficulty of sourcing new staff.
+They harvest crops by hand.
 The manufacturing process is labor-intensive and expensive.
 Farming, construction, and restaurants are .

 Labor-Intensive